Best AI Agent Skills for Debugging in 2026

 Debugging focuses specifically on find ai-powered debugging tools that help identify, diagnose, and fix bugs in your code automatically.
 Code Review is a related but distinct category — see https://agentskillshub.top/best/code-review/ for those tools.
 The two often appear in the same agent pipeline but solve different problems: choose debugging when your primary goal is the specific task, and code review when the workflow is broader.

-Is inspector better than building it yourself?
+Is embedded-debugger-mcp better than building it yourself?

-For most teams, yes. inspector has 1.9k stars worth of community testing, handles edge cases you haven't thought of, and ships with documentation.
+For most teams, yes. embedded-debugger-mcp has 141 stars worth of community testing, handles edge cases you haven't thought of, and ships with documentation.
 Build your own only when (1) your requirements are deeply non-standard, (2) you have a security/compliance reason to avoid OSS dependencies, or (3) the maintenance burden is small enough (<200 lines of code) that you'll save time long-term.
 The break-even point is usually around 2-3 weeks of dev time saved.

 Are these debugging tools free to use?